chloe-bai/chloe-bai/README.md

 - 👋 Hi, I’m Chloe!
-I am a rising sophomore studying computer science at the University of Florida.
+I am a sophomore studying Computer Science at the University of Florida.
 - 👀 I’m interested in AI, web development, and cybersecurity, but am eager to learn about all branches of computer science.